fw-dev/useful_dashboard_info/README.md

 ## Configure FileWave to pull information from the Extra Metrics module
 The Extra Metrics module contains commands to inject the appropriate configuration into your FileWave system automatically.

-To ensure the FileWave Dashboard system is pulling data from Extra Metrics; run the following command:
+The check/insert the configuration, inject dashboards and generally validate that the system will work - run this command after installation; it will tell you what is missing:

-    $ extra-metrics-install-prometheus-config
+    $ extra-metrics-config

 Create & configure an Inventory API Key
 -